qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 #.
 Enable the |meshDigitizing| :sup:`Digitize mesh elements` tool
 #.
 To start moving the element, click on a vertex or the centroid of a face/edge
 #.
 Move the cursor to the target location (snapping to vector features is supported).
 #.
-If the new location does not generate an invalid mesh, the moved elements appear in green.
+If the new location does not generate an :ref:`invalid mesh <figure_invalid_mesh>`,
+   the moved elements appear in green.
    Click again to release them at this location.
    Faces whose vertices are all selected are translated, their neighbors are reshaped accordingly.